Stephy-Duran/CI-CD-ChallengeVs2/README.md

 ## Project Overview

 This project uses GitHub Actions for Continuous Integration (CI).
-The workflow is triggered on every push and pull request to the main branch and can also be manually excused.
+The workflow is triggered on every push and pull request to the main branch and can also be executed manually.

 ## Key Features
  - **Automated Testing**: The project uses Maven and TestNG for dependency management and test execution.